nuaq2005/GitHub_Projects/faunacollective/README.md

-# Web Development Project 2 - Fauna Collective
+# Web Development Project 3 - Fauna Collective

 Submitted by: Aquila Nuzhat

-This web app: A quizlet-like website that tests your knowledge on nouns for animal groups.
+This web app: An interactive Quizlet-like app testing the user's knowledge on animal collective nouns.

 Time spent: 4 hours spent in total